 Now to the issue of European security -- a question no less important than the one we've been discussion.
 In fact, it's more important!
-I want to get a clear understanding of your idea of NATO expansion because now I see nothing but humiliation for Russialif you proceed.
-When do you think it looks to us if one bloc continues to exist while the Warsaw Pact has been abolished?
-It's a new form of encirclement if the one surviving Cold War bloc expands right up to the borders of Russial Many Russians have a sense of fear.
-What do you want to achieve without this if Russia is your partner? they ask.
+I want to get a clear understanding of your idea of NATO expansion because now I see nothing but humiliation for Russia if you proceed.
+How do you think it looks to us if one bloc continues to exist while the Warsaw Pact has been abolished?
+It's a new form of encirclement if the one surviving Cold War bloc expands right up to the borders of Russia.
+Many Russians have a sense of fear.
+What do you want to achieve with this if Russia is your partner? they ask.
 I ask it too: Why do you want to do this?
 We need a new structure for Pan-European security, not old ones!
-Wanting the security and the

-Perhaps the solution is to postpone.NATO expansion until: which is the year 2000 so that later we can come up with some new ideas.
+Perhaps the solution is to postpone NATO expansion until the year 2000 so that later we can come up with some new ideas.
 Let's have no blocs, only one European space that provides for its own security.
-If we leave the question of expansion to the year 2000, we'll calm the whole the situation down.
+If we leave the question of expansion to the year 2000, we'll calm the whole situation down.